You shall know the truth and the truth shall set you free

 TRUTHFULLY, WHAT DOES GOD HIMSELF SAY ABOUT WOMEN IN MINISTRY?

-This is such an easy question to answer if one merely study God’s Word in context, because the New Testament outpouring of the Holy Spirit on the Day of Pentecost became the fulfillment of God's Old Testament promise, “It shall come to pass in the last days, [during Jesus’ New Testament dispensation, under the New Covenant, written in the blood of Jesus Christ over all true believers from all nations, there is no more Jew or Gentile, slave or free, MALE OR FEMALE… but all are ONE in Christ Jesus,] that I will pour out of My Spirit on all [truly believing] flesh, and your sons AND YOUR DAUGHTERS shall prophesy, your young men [and of course your young women] shall see visions; your old men [and of course your old women] shall dream dreams.
-And on My MENSERVANTS AND on My MAIDSERVANTS, I will pour out My Spirit in those days, and THEY SHALL PROPHESY [or tell the whole world My Gospel and the Truth of My Word…]" (Acts 2:17-18)
+This is such an easy question to answer if one merely study God’s Word in context.
+The New Testament outpouring of the Holy Spirit on the Day of Pentecost became the fulfillment of God's Old Testament promise, “It shall come to pass in the last days, [during Jesus’ New Testament dispensation, under the New Covenant, written in the blood of Jesus Christ over all true believers from all nations, because there is no more Jew or Gentile, slave or free, male or female… but all are one in Christ Jesus,] that I will pour out of My Spirit on all [truly believing] flesh, and your sons and your daughters [both male and female] shall prophesy, your young men [and of course your young women] shall see visions; your old men [and of course your old women] shall dream dreams.
+And on My menservants and on My maidservants, I will pour out My Spirit in those days, and they shall prophesy [or minister My Gospel and the Truth of My Word to the whole world…]" (Acts 2:17-18)

 Menservants and maidservants are willing male and female ministering members of the same body, (Eph.
 4:11.)
 However, under the incredible sin of male patriarchy, which governed the entire pagan world and crept into Jesus assemblies too, terrible distortions of Scripture proliferated over the centuries to condone the oppression of women on all spheres of life - in Jesus’ ministry especially.

-Oh, I can hear those evil misogynists now, “You are twisting the Scriptures and ignoring everything Paul has said because, as all women who try to teach God’s Word, you have the spirit of Jezebel in you!
-Go read what Paul said about women like you who do not know their place!”
+Oh, I can hear those unrepentant misogynists now, “You are twisting the Scriptures and ignoring everything Paul has said because, as all women who try to teach God’s Word, you have the spirit of Jezebel in you!
+Go read what Paul said about women like you who do not know their place!
+Women are not even allowed to open their mouths in public!”

 THE TRUTH IS IN THE CONTEXT OF ALL SCRIPTURE, AS ALWAYS